-THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 2, 1995 The undersigned hereby (i) acknowledge(s) receipt of the Notice and Proxy Statement dated March 30, 1995 relating to the Annual Meeting of Stockholders of Cohu, Inc. (the "Company") to be held May 2, 1995 and (ii) appoint(s) WILLIAM S. IVANS, JAMES W. BARNES and CHARLES A. SCHWAN as proxies, with full power of substitution, and authorizes them, or any of them, to vote all the shares of common stock of the Company standing in the name of the undersigned at said meeting or any adjournment thereof upon the matter specified below and upon such other matters as may be properly brought before the meeting, conferring discretionary authority upon such proxies as to such other matters.
-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED
+THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 7, 1996

+The undersigned hereby (i) acknowledge(s) receipt of the Notice and Proxy Statement dated April 1, 1996 relating to the Annual Meeting of Stockholders of Cohu, Inc. (the "Company") to be held May 7, 1996 and (ii) appoint(s) WILLIAM S. IVANS, CHARLES A. SCHWAN and JOHN H. ALLEN as proxies, with full power of substitution, and authorizes them, or any of them, to vote all the shares of common stock of the Company standing in the name of the undersigned at said meeting or any adjournment thereof upon the matter specified below and upon such other matters as may be properly brought before the meeting, conferring discretionary authority upon such proxies as to such other matters.

 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSAL 1, 2 AND 3.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSAL 1, 2, 3 AND 4.

-1. ELECTION OF DIRECTORS.
-FOR all nominees listed below WITHHOLD AUTHORITY (except as marked to the contrary below) to vote for all nominees listed
+1. ELECTION OF DIRECTORS. // FOR all nominees listed below

-JAMES W. BARNES

-WILLIAM S. IVANS
+(except a s marked to the contrary below)

+CHARLES A. SCHWAN GENE E. LEARY

-(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided below.)
+(INSTRUCTION: To withhold authority to vote that nominee's name on the space provided b •

 (Please sign and date on the reverse side)

+/ / WITHHOLD AUTHORITY

+to vote for all nominees listed

+2. APPROVAL TO INCREASE THE COMPANY'S AUTHORIZ ED SHARES OF COMMON STOCK.

+FOR / / AGAINST / / ABSTAIN / /

-- 2. ADOPTION OF THE COHU, INC. 1994 EMPLOYEE STOCK OPTION PLAN.
-FOR / / AGAINST / ABSTAIN / / - 3.
-IN THEIR DISCRETION, UPON SUCH OTHER MATTERS AS MAY COME BEFORE THE MEETING.
+3. APPROVAL OF THE COHU, INC. 1996 STOCK OPTION PLAN.

+FOR / / AGAINST / / ABSTAIN / /

+4. IN THEIR DISCRETION, UPON SUCH OTHER MATTER S AS MAY COME BEFORE THE MEETING.

-STOCKHOLDERS WHO ATTEND THE MEETING MAY VOTE IN PERSON EVEN THOUGH THEY HAVE PREVIOUSLY MAILED THIS PROXY.
+PRI STOCKHOLDERS WHO ATTE IN PERSON EVEN THOUGH THEY HAVE

-Dated:
+Da ed: 1996

 Signature of Stockholder

 Signature of Stockholder